PhilippFS/wp-external-update-check/README.md

 PHP Usage
 ------------

-1. Copy the URL provided to the php/index.php (line 33)
+1. Edit the php/config.php by copying the provided URL.
+2. Open index.php in browser to see status of WordPress installations.

 Frequently Asked Questions
 --------------------------